Published: May 2025

 *Rounded to nearest billion **Rounded to nearest $10

-GBTC has very high fees relative to the other funds; the other funds in the table have similar fees.
+So based on the above table, we see that GBTC has very high fees relative to the other funds; for the most part the other funds have similar fees.
 At its peak, GBTC held around ~$46B, but investors rotated into cheaper options.
-The majority of investments moved to IBIT, despite for example BITB having a cheaper expense ratio but similar price handle and index methodology.
-The price handle is the integer value of the share price.
+The majority of investments moved to IBIT, despite for example BITB having a cheaper expense ratio but similar handle and index methodology.
 Unlike most of these funds, IBIT needs to be created/redeemed the day prior to the NAV stamping (page 70) meaning that market makers need to commit more capital to trading IBIT.
-Despite this weakness, IBIT has amassed considerable assets due to the importance of issuer networks.
+Despite these weaknesses, IBIT has amassed considerable assets due to the importance of issuer networks.
 Investors rely extensively on BlackRock for asset management so the issuer can drive demand.
-Smaller issuers need to compete to sell their own products, explaining the slightly lower fees offered by ARKB and BITB.
+Smaller issuers need to compete to sell their own products, explaining the lower fees offered by ARKB and BITB.

 Now to BTC: This fund has the lowest expense ratio and before the reverse split, shares hovered around $6.
 That means that to enter positions, investors had to pay half the spread of the shares which was around 20bps.
 Grayscale was correct that the reverse split would increase efficiency because investors with a fiduciary duty might not be able to allow that transaction cost to excuse slightly lower fees.
 This reflects an inherent tension in tick size constrained markets with investor accessibility.
 BTC was created with a low handle to appeal to retail investors who might not want to only purchase Bitcoin exposure in increments of $40-$50, but low handles are unappealing to institutional clients.